leinadcoder/SealCMS/README.md

-# Seal
+# Seal CMS
-Seal is small library for management web content.

-## Server Requirements

-PHP version 5.3 or newer.
+Build and think for developers.

+Seal CMS is a project to build small applications faster and the simple way; made to developers with don't need complex tools to build and administers.